Naskigo/utor-scs-project-1/README.md

 ### Elk Configuration

 Ansible was used to automate the configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because using Ansible to automate configurations ensures that the provisioning of all YMAL scripts run identically everywhere.
+No configuration was performed manually, which is advantageous because using Ansible to automate configurations ensures that the provisioning of all YAML scripts run identically everywhere.
 This also ensures that automated configurations will do exactly the same thing every time they run helping eliminate as much variability between configurations as possible.

 The ELK playbook implements the following tasks:
 - Installs docker.io: The Docker engine, used for running containers.